198fan/bioinfo_sandbox/README.md

 ```bash
 fastqc -t 4 DRR024501_1.fastq DRR024501_2.fastq -o qc
 ```
-In this case, you need
+In this case, you need to do